 1. Best Overall: Sealey 2001LEHV Low Profile Jack

-Sealey are a highly reputable tools brand in the UK and produce a wide range of trolley jacks.
-This 2001LEHV model is a low profile trolley jack with a clearance height of just 74 mm, which makes it suitable for most sport or custom cars.
+Sealey is a highly reputable tools brand in the UK and they produce a range of trolley jacks.
+This 2001LEHV model in particular is one of the brand’s most rated and it’s a low-profile trolley jack with a clearance height of just 74 mm, which makes it suitable for most sport or custom cars.

-Included with this model is the desirable twin piston “Rocket Lift”, which brings the saddle to its max height in 6 strokes.
+Included with this jack is the desirable twin-piston “Rocket Lift”, which brings the saddle to its max height in 6 strokes.

 Although more expensive than most of the alternatives, the Sealey 2001LEHV is an excellent all-round trolley jack that’s built to last, easy to use and suitable for most sports or lowered cars.
 It also includes the desirable quick lift feature, which makes lifting the car on the jack much faster.

 2. Best 3 Ton: Sealey 1153CX Heavy-Duty Jack